Daniel-Tomov/WesternStandoff/README.md

 # Config options

 use_distance_to_autoconfirm - autoconfirms the duel if players are 20 blocks away from eachother.
-Can be changed
+Can be toggled